shandongfx/shandongfx.github.io___/_posts/2019-02-06-running-old-version-of-CESM-on-Cheyenne-NCAR.md

 ---
 layout: post
-title:  running old version of CESM (1.3) on Cheyenne @NCAR
+title:  running older version of CESM (1.3) on Cheyenne @NCAR
 ---
-Here I kept some notes on how to run an oder version of CESM on the new HPC at NCAR (Cheyenne).
+Here I kept some notes on how to run an older version of CESM on the new HPC at NCAR (i.e., Cheyenne).
 I mainly followed the guideline on [Google doc](https://docs.google.com/document/d/1V5_oIA_ZPmLsMKp0rZlQ99CqQshx2pqcZsVQhT7lCb0/edit#), which is organized by [Jim Edwards](https://staff.ucar.edu/users/jedwards).

 ## I used mainly 4 steps:
 ### 1. copy two files to source code folder/scripts/ccsm_utils/Machines